Connecting Klipperr

 printer.cfg

-on the top right
+in the top right corner. -

 SERIAL

-- Copy the ID, click the arrow to copy
+Copy the ID; click the arrow to copy:

-Fill in USB ID
+Fill in the USB ID

-- Close
+Close

 DEVICES